On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Conclusion and Future Work

 Moving away from the predominantly common approach of using AST for downstream tasks, in this work, we explored the idea of integrating AST with semantic code representations (CFG / PDG) to measure the impact on Software Engineering tasks.
 Towards this goal, we extended an AST path-based technique and adapted it to include CFG and PDG path contexts.
 This allowed us to measure the impact of using multiple code representations.
 We evaluated our approach on the method naming task with different sets of data, first with the full C dataset of 16 projects and then with some individual projects.
 By including CFG and PDG path contexts, we demonstrate that the model outperforms \textit{code2vec} by 11\% on the full dataset and up to 100\% on individual projects.
 The performance boost observed for individual projects is much more significant than for the entire dataset, potentially owing to the higher variation in the number of AST, CFG, and PDG paths.
 To test whether this approach has the potential to be generalized for multiple software engineering tasks, we also evaluated the approach on program classification and code clone detection.
 The combination AST+CFG+PDG outperforms \textit{code2vec} in these two tasks by 15.7\% (Accuracy) and 9.3\% (F1), respectively.
 We also measured the impact of multiple representations by measuring the additional computational overhead incurred.

+While our initial findings are promising, we see immense scope for further analysis towards generalization.
+One interesting direction is to extend the approach to more programming languages.
+Specifically, the approach could be extended to object-oriented languages such as Java to capture the control flow and dependencies between objects and classes.
+Analyzing the impact of different language characteristics on the effectiveness of semantic representations and model performance can provide valuable insights.
+To make our approach more robust and widely applicable, it is important to work with more diverse and extensive datasets.
+This can potentially provide a better understanding of the impact of semantic representations in different software development scenarios, taking into account various coding styles and practices.
+Another research direction is to explore other semantic representations such as \textit{Data Flow Graph}.

-Though our primary intent with this work is not to propose an efficient learning model, our approach can be explored for other tasks, such as \textit{bug localization} and \textit{code generation}.
+Though our primary intent with this work is not to propose an efficient learning model, our approach can still be explored for other tasks, such as \textit{bug localization} and \textit{code generation}.
+The proposed approach itself can be improved by conducting comprehensive hyperparameter optimization and sensitivity analyses to fine-tune model configurations.
+This can help achieve the optimal performance with our approach.
 The proposed approach can also be leveraged to improve the performance of several works built upon \textit{code2vec}.
 Moreover, the way these representations are utilized can be modified to suit the task at hand.
 Also, the proposed path-based approach itself could be further investigated to find the \textbf{\textit{optimal combinations of code representations}} for various downstream tasks.
-It can also be extended for object-oriented languages like Java to capture the control flow and dependencies between objects and classes.
 Another direction of future work in our approach is to solve the data sparsity problem during training, as discussed in Section \ref{sec:discussion}.

 We anticipate that this study can motivate researchers to replicate existing approaches by integrating syntactic and semantic representations.
 In addition, we see that the proposed approach can lay the groundwork to spin off multiple novel code representations for various sub-domains of Software Engineering while efficiently leveraging advances in AI and Programming Language Processing.